LogicStamp/logicstamp-context/docs/cli/commands.md

 ## Command interactions

-- Run `stamp init` to interactively set up `.gitignore` patterns and `LLM_context.md` before generating context files. `stamp context` respects these preferences and never prompts (CI-friendly).
+- `stamp init` sets up `.gitignore` patterns and `LLM_context.md` interactively before generating context files. `stamp context` respects these preferences and never prompts (CI-friendly).
 Use `stamp init --secure` to also run a security scan automatically.
-- Run `stamp security scan` to scan your project for secrets (API keys, passwords, tokens).
-Runs 100% locally — nothing is uploaded or sent anywhere.
-Use `--apply` to automatically add detected secret files to `.stampignore`, preventing these files from ever reaching `context.json`.
+- `stamp security scan` finds secrets (API keys, passwords, tokens) in your project.
+Runs 100% locally—nothing is uploaded or sent anywhere.
+Use `--apply` to automatically add detected secret files to `.stampignore`, so they won't be included in `context.json`.
 The scan can be integrated with `stamp init --secure` for automated security checks during project setup.
-- Run `stamp context` to generate multiple `context.json` files (one per folder) plus `context_main.json` index, or use `--out` for a custom output directory.
+- `stamp context` generates multiple `context.json` files (one per folder) plus `context_main.json` index, or use `--out` for a custom output directory.
-- Run `stamp context style` to generate context with style metadata (Tailwind, SCSS, Material UI, animations, layout patterns).
+- `stamp context style` generates context with style metadata (Tailwind, SCSS, Material UI, animations, layout patterns).
 Equivalent to `stamp context --include-style`.
-- Use `stamp context validate` to validate **all context files** (multi-file mode using `context_main.json`) or a specific file.
+- `stamp context validate` validates **all context files** (multi-file mode using `context_main.json`) or a specific file.
 With no arguments, automatically validates all folder context files.
-The exit code is CI-friendly.
+Exit code is CI-friendly.
-- Use `stamp context compare` to detect drift across **all context files** (multi-file mode using `context_main.json`) or between two specific files.
+- `stamp context compare` detects drift across **all context files** (multi-file mode using `context_main.json`) or between two specific files.
 Automatically detects ADDED folders, ORPHANED folders, per-folder DRIFT, and unchanged files (PASS).
 Use `--clean-orphaned` to automatically remove stale context files.
-- Use `stamp context clean` to remove all context artifacts.
-Safe by default (shows what would be removed), requires `--all --yes` to actually delete files.
+- `stamp context clean` removes all context artifacts.
+Safe by default (shows what would be removed), requires `--all --yes` to delete files.
 Useful for resetting context files or cleaning before switching branches.

 ## Quick reference